 Success: Thanks to the Crisis' No One Turned Away campaign and the backing of 80,000 supporters, partner charities and politicians of all parties we got the biggest change to England’s homelessness laws in 40 years.

 The Homelessness Reduction Act, was a private member’s bill tabled by Bob Blackman MP and passed with £61m funding in May 2017.
-It won’t come into force immediately, as councils need time to prepare for the changes.
-We expect it to take effect in early 2018.
+Find out more about the campaign.

 Crisis and Shelter intervened in a long running challenge to the way councils decide who is 'vulnerable' enough for housing help.